kchandra423/KImages/README.md

 # Textures

 A simple library to represent images and specifically gifs as movable and resizable textures.
 Uses processing to draw images.
-Supports to jpeg, png, and gif files.
+Supports jpeg, png, and gif files.
 Although processing already supports gifs, they are not properly animated, and would just be shown as a png, like this:
 ![static logo](https://i.ytimg.com/vi/nrdYDI6lTlA/maxresdefault.jpg)

 However, this library is able to "animate" the gif properly so that is correctly shown like this: